Need Help? 888-298-9489 M-F 8am to 8pm CST

 Maximize the Potential of Your Current Radios

 You can enhance your communication setup with two options: wireless call boxes and base station intercoms.
-Both can be easily integrated with your existing radios.
-Just provide us with your radio's frequency and privacy code, and we'll program these devices to work seamlessly with your system.
-Privacy codes, also known as tone codes, interference eliminator codes, or color codes (depending on the manufacturer), ensure your radio only activates when the correct code is transmitted, preventing unwanted noise.
+Your existing radios will work well when connected to both wireless call boxes and base station intercoms.
+We'll configure these devices to work with your system after you provide us with your radio's frequency and privacy code.
+Privacy codes which function as tone codes, interference eliminator codes or color codes according to the manufacturer specifications make radios activate only upon receiving the correct code thus preventing unwanted noise.

 Wireless Call Boxes - A wireless call box functions as a two-way radio enclosed in a waterproof housing, suitable for indoor and outdoor use, even in wet conditions.
 Mounted on a wall or surface, they are always ready for communication and can’t be misplaced.

-Desktop or Wall-Mounted Base Station Intercoms - These intercoms are designed for indoor environments.
+desktop intercom radioDesktop or Wall-Mounted Base Station Intercoms - These intercoms are designed for indoor environments.
 They can be placed on a desk or mounted on a wall, providing the same functionality as a mobile two-way radio but with the added benefit of always being powered and ready to use.

 Other Devices - In addition to two-way radios, various UHF-compatible devices can enhance communication capabilities.
 One popular option is the Wireless PA receiver, which captures radio transmissions and broadcasts them through an amplified horn speaker for wider coverage.
 Wireless doorbells and customer service callboxes are also available, further extending the functionality and versatility of two-way radios in various environments.
 See Related Products below for examples of these devices.